-After analysing the issue it was decided that the 2.1.0 and 2.2.0 releases (comparing to the 2.0.1) the allowed options (represented by sequential numbers) are checked by value assertions (added as Technical Validations).
-Additionaly, the domain members and hierarchies are added in the DPM dictionary in order to be applied in the future by means of the updated XBRL Extensible Enumerations specification.
+After analysing the issue, it was decided that the releases later than 2.0.1 (i.e. 2.1.0, 2.2.0 and 2.3.0) the allowed options (represented by sequential numbers) are checked by value assertions (added as Technical Validations).
+Additionally, the domain members and hierarchies are added in the DPM dictionary in order to be applied in the future by means of the updated XBRL Extensible Enumerations specification 2.0 potentially starting with the EIOPA adopting new DPM Refit XBRL taxonomy architecture.